VideoPASTA: 7K Preference Pairs That Matter for Video-LLM Alignment: Dataset Overview

 \paragraph{Cross-Frame Disconnection.} The scene transition example illustrates how we assess long-range comprehension.
-The dispreferred response mistakenly interprets superficial visual changes, such as a close-up of a face, as significant narrative shifts, whereas the preferred response accurately identifies meaningful context transitions, like an external threat leading to an internal response.
+The adversarial response mistakenly interprets superficial visual changes, such as a close-up of a face, as significant narrative shifts, whereas the aligned response accurately identifies meaningful context transitions, like an external threat leading to an internal response.
 This evaluates the model's ability to track narrative progression across distant frames.